uwcms/FinalStateAnalysis/NtupleTools/test/README.rst

     svFit=0                 - run secondary vertex stuff
-    runMVAMET=0             - compute MVA MET (defaults to 1 if svFit is enabled) runDQM=0                - run on single objects instead of final states, plotting many quantities to make sure things work use25ns=1               - use conditions for 25ns PHYS14 miniAOD samples hzz=0                   - run the H->ZZ->4l group's FSR algorithm, don't clean alternate Z pairings out of ntuples, several other small changes nExtraJets=0            - (for non-jet final states) add basic info about this many jets in addition to final state branches
+    runMVAMET=0             - compute MVA MET (defaults to 1 if svFit is enabled) runDQM=0                - run on single objects instead of final states, plotting many quantities to make sure things work hzz=0                   - run the H->ZZ->4l group's FSR algorithm, don't clean alternate Z pairings out of ntuples, several other small changes nExtraJets=0            - (for non-jet final states) add basic info about this many jets in addition to final state branches